thapapradeep884/week-6-12194940-/README.md

 **4.6.
 Composition using launch actions**

-While the command line tools are helpful for troubleshooting and diagnosing component setups, starting a group of components at once is frequently more practical.
-We can make use of `ros2` launch's functionality to automate this process.
+Although the command line tools are useful for troubleshooting and diagnosing component configurations, it is frequently more practical to start a number of components at once.
+The 'ros2' launch's functionality can be used to automate this procedure.

 ```
 ros2 launch composition composition_demo.launch.py